Quantum metasurfaces as probes of vacuum particle content: Observing sub-region particle content with a quantum metasurface

+The quantum-controlled coupling of the electromagnetic field energy to the control atom causes the vacuum state of the field to contain non-zero particle content.
+This, in turn, re-normalises the energy levels of the control atom.
+Our goal is to derive an analytic estimate of this frequency shift of the control atom due to vacuum particle content, arising from the change of the array’s reflectivity, i.e.\ the appearance of a mirror in the cavity.

-The effect of the local particle content of the cavity vacuum can be best understood by considering the form of the free Hamiltonian of the atom and the cavity, $\hat{H}_{\text {cav }} + \hat{H}_{\text {free }}$, and considering a weak drive $g \ll \omega_1$, where $\omega_1$ is the frequency of the fundamental mode of the sub-cavity.
-This expression can be reorganised to emphasize how the control system’s energy levels depend on the metasurface response and thus the modes of the photonic cavity,
+The effect of the local particle content of the cavity vacuum can be best understood by considering the form of the free Hamiltonian of the atom and the cavity, $\hat{H}_{\text {cav }} + \hat{H}_{\text {free }}$.
+This expression can be reorganised to emphasize how the control system’s energy levels depend on the metasurface response and thus on the modes of the photonic cavity,

-where it becomes clear that the energy levels of the control atom are renormalised by the distinct energy contributions from the global and sub-cavities, described by $\hat{H}_T$ and $\hat{H}_R$ respectively.
-The frequency shift depicted in Fig.~\ref{n11combined} ($\delta_R$) can thus be interpreted as a shift in the atom’s resonance frequency, which is caused by the differing energy states of these two cavity regions.
-As we will discuss further, this shift arises due to the sub-cavity containing non-zero particle content for the global cavity vacuum state.
+where $\hat{H}_R=\hat{H}_T + \omega_1 \hat{a}_1^{\dagger} \hat{a}_1 + \sum_k \bar{\omega}_k \hat{a}_k^{\dagger} \hat{a}_k$, as in Eq.~\eqref{HRRR}, where it becomes clear that the energy levels of the control atom are renormalised by the distinct energy contributions from the global and sub-cavities, described by $\hat{H}_T$ and $\hat{H}_R$ respectively.
+The frequency shift depicted in Fig.~\ref{n11combined} ($\delta_R$), can thus be interpreted as a shift in the atom’s resonance frequency, which is caused by the differing energy states of these two cavity configurations.
+As we will discuss further, this shift arises due to the sub-cavity having non-zero particle content for the global cavity vacuum state in the fast-switching regime (boundary condition changes on time-scales comparable to or much faster than the frequency of the optical mode $\tau_g \gtrapprox \frac{1}{\omega_1}$), and non-zero particle creation in the slow switching regime (timescales much smaller than the free-evolution of the optical modes).